 What looked like a rat’s skull was attached above the center hole.
 On closer inspection he realized it was no rat.
 The skull had sharp fangs that were too big for its head.
 It was a spooky-looking skull.

 The feathers that hung from the dreamcatcher were large, probably from an eagle or some other big bird like that.

 A spider-web net had been spun within the hoop, which the teen noticed was not perfectly round.
 The imperfection of the shape added to the artwork’s appeal.

 So the teen, ruled by his base nature, gave in and stole the dreamcatcher, which appeared to be authentically Native American.
 Now that he thought about it, the boys were kind of dark-skinned and had long hair.
 Probably Indians, he thought.

-The thief, smug and satisfied with himself, carefully hung the dreamcatcher, which was surprisingly brittle, above the head of his bed.
+The smug thief carefully hung the dreamcatcher, which was surprisingly brittle, above the head of his bed.

 When the family returned home, it didn’t take the boys long to discover their prized possession gone.
 They were heartbroken.
 Not only was the dreamcatcher a priceless piece of art, it had been a gift from their now-dead grandfather.

 “This dream snare will capture your nightmares and the evils of the night and hold them captive for as long as it hangs in your room,” grandfather told the boys days before he passed into the other world.

 It was as if grandfather knew he was going to die, but he had no fear.
 He dismissed the drama associated with death.
 He told his grandsons that death is a transition into the spirit world.
 If you live a good life here on earth, he said, you can dwell in the essence of the Great Spirit that rules the universe.

 “Grandfather,” the oldest grandson Charles asked, “what kind of a skull is that?”